Version Release Success Rate

 For Jira teams managing versioned releases, this metric connects delivery process quality to customer outcomes.
 High success rates indicate mature testing, deployment, and rollback processes.
 Low rates point to specific areas needing investment, such as staging environments, automated testing, or release checklists.

-Understand and act on version release success rate with KPI Tree
+Understand and act on Version Release Success Rate with KPI Tree

 KPI Tree evaluates release outcomes from your Jira version and post-release defect data in your warehouse.
 Place this at the top of your release quality tree, with defect density and epic progress as inputs.